joanoriolrubio/derivatives-risk-lab/README.md

 The analytics engine is implemented from scratch using Python's standard library.
 SciPy appears only in tests to cross-check the normal distribution.
 Streamlit, Plotly and pandas power the interface.
 The tree benchmark uses a different valuation mechanism, but is still project code; this is not a QuantLib or market-price certification.

-## A two-minute interview demo

-1. Start on **3D Greeks / Gamma**.
-Rotate the surface and explain the near-strike concentration close to expiry.
-2. Switch to **Vega**.
-Explain why an underlying-stock hedge cannot remove volatility exposure.
-3. Open **Portfolio & hedge**.
-The default is short 50 calls and 50 puts, each with multiplier 100.
-4. Show the initial stock hedge and the curved post-hedge P&L profile.
-5. Open **P&L explain**.
-Compare exact repricing, the Greek approximation and the residual.
-6. Point out that the post-shock delta is no longer zero: this is a static hedge, not continuous rebalancing.
-7. Open **IV & validation** and compare the analytic price with the independent tree.

-See [interview questions](docs/INTERVIEW.md) for a concise explanation of the model's limitations and the role of each portfolio project.

 ## Python API

 ```python